rabbitmq/rabbitmq-website/site/release-notes/README-3.2.0.txt

 25601 report on queue lengths and data rates in a more timely fashion
       (since 3.1.0)
-25676 display chart times in the local time zone rather than UTC (since 3.1.0) 25770 improved caching behaviour of web interface (since 2.1.0)
+25676 display chart times in the local time zone rather than UTC (since 3.1.0) 25770 prevent over-enthusiastic caching of web UI templates (since 2.1.0)

 enhancements
 25063 support arrays in web interface for arguments, policies and headers 25598 display queue paging information
-25616 more readable number formatting in graph labels 25641 permit turning tracing on/off using the HTTP API 25711 improve handling of defaults in config file by rabbitmqadmin (thanks to
+25711 improve handling of defaults in config file by rabbitmqadmin (thanks to
       Simon Lundström)
 25747 de-emphasise internal federation queues and exchanges 25778 introduce 'policymaker' tag, permitting policy & parameter operations
       without being full administrator
-25792 optimise monitoring of file descriptors on OS X 25811 add support for web UI authentication via the initial URI
+25616 more readable number formatting in graph labels 25641 permit turning tracing on/off using the HTTP API 25811 add support for web UI authentication via the initial URI 25792 optimise monitoring of file descriptors on OS X

 LDAP plugin